-the poorer option rather than the richer, which would obviously hurt performance.
-The relative merits of an unbiased versus biased update rule are thus shaped by the relative influence of these factors.
+Here, the choice probability depends both on the inverse slope of the choice function $\beta$ and the difference in value estimates for bandits 1 and 2.
+The effect of the confirmation bias is to inflate the quantity $V_t^1 - V_t^2$ away from zero in either the positive or the negative direction, thereby ensuring choice probabilities that are closer to 0 or 1 even in the presence of decision noise (i.e. larger $\beta$ ) This comes at a potential cost of overestimating the value of the poorer option rather than the richer, which would obviously hurt performance.
+The relative merits of an unbiased vs. biased update rule are thus shaped by the relative influence of these factors.
 When the rule is unbiased, the model does not benefit from the robustness conferred by inflated value estimates.
-When the model is severely biased, the probability of confirming the incorrect belief is excessive leading to a high probability that the poorer option will be overvalued rather than the richer (see the bimodal distribution of value estimates in Figure 6b, inset).
-Our simulations show that when this happens, the average reward is low, resulting in bimodal distribution of rewards across simulations (see the inset in Figure 6a).
+When the model is severely biased, the probability of confirming the incorrect belief is excessive - leading to a high probability that the poorer option will be overvalued rather than the richer (see the bimodal distribution of value estimates in Fig. 6b, inset).
+Our simulations show that when this happens, the average reward is low, resulting in bimodal distribution of rewards across simulations (inset in Fig. 6a).
 However, there exists a "goldilocks zone" for confirmatory bias in which the benefit of the former factor outweighs the cost of the latter.
-This is why a confirmation bias can help maximize reward.
+This is why a confirmation bias can help maximise reward.